ittihadi/penyapu-ranjau/README.md

 > if you want with debug symbols put the flag `-DCMAKE_BUILD_TYPE=Debug`

-- After CMake configures you project, build it with:
+- After CMake configures the project, build it with:

 ```sh
 cmake --build build